 - If you’re looking for something that doesn’t involve brushing but still allows you to rub against your dog’s teeth to give them a nice cleaning, then Petkin’s Plaque Tooth Wipes might be a good choice for you.
 Again, this is very simple to use and needs no rinsing.
 However, this is a product you should consider using only if you know your dog isn’t going to bite you or hurt you, and you should gently rub the wipe against its teeth and clean them.

 - Petkin’s Chew Toy Spray – This spray will help you turn your dog’s favourite toy into its toothbrush.
 It is bacon-flavoured, so it might be a little odd for the rubber ducky that they chew on to smell like bacon – but surely they won’t mind.
 Just like with the food spray, you simply spray this over the toy and let the rest work its magic.

 Finding the right products that you can use on a daily basis to help keep your dog dental health in shape should always be on your mission checklist.
 You know your dog best, so if you feel like you can use a toothbrush to get in there and clean his teeth, then do so.

 Even this is a training process for most dogs, so you can always consult with your vet about how to safely brush your dog’s teeth.
 In the meantime, we hope these products help you.

 Remember that it is never too early to start thinking about your dog dental health.
 Even from a very early age when they are still a puppy, you should make sure that their teeth are always clean.
 Like we mentioned above, regular cleaning, regular checks with your vet and a healthy diet will prevent dental problems greatly.

-So, make sure that your dog always have a bright, clean smile and a fresh breath – because good dog dental health improves their overall health.
+So, make sure that your dog always has a bright, clean smile, and fresh breath – because good dog dental health improves their overall health.